Emiliano Vecchio: Qatar SC / Santos

 On 20 January 2016, Vecchio joined Qatar SC, signing a six-month contract.
 On 10 May, he agreed to a pre-contract with Campeonato Brasileiro Série A club Santos FC, signing a three-and-a-half-year deal on 13 June.

 Vecchio made his debut for Peixe on 16 July 2016, coming on as a late substitute for Gabriel in a 3–1 home win against Ponte Preta.
 After being completely ostracized by Dorival Júnior, he started to feature more regularly under Levir Culpi, and scored his first goal for the club on 19 July 2017 in a 1–0 home win against Chapecoense.

 On 14 August 2018, Vecchio was loaned to Shabab Al-Ahli Dubai FC for one year.

 Al-Ittihad

 On 11 July 2019, Santos announced the transfer of Vecchio to Al-Ittihad Club.

 Return to Chile

 In 2024, Vecchio rejoined Unión Española from Racing Club.

+After playing for Defensores de Belgrano and Regatas de San Nicolás during 2025, Vecchio returned to Unión Española by third time for the 2026 season in the Liga de Ascenso, but he was fired by serious breach of contract on 27 January 2026.